 A generic paper gauge “designed for every turntable” (which is technically impossible) cannot render the correct factory-specified alignment for many turntables.
 Generic tools deliver generic alignments, approximations based on a ‘generic’ tonearm length, unspecified alignment geometry, mounting distance and type of alignment.
 A factory-supplied template, tool or protractor on the other hand is designed to give the precise alignment specified for your deck/arm.

 An example some might better understand would be getting a car wheel alignment done using data from the wrong vehicle.
 This happened to me years ago when I took my car to a supposed wheel alignment specialist who had no idea what they were doing.
-My car’s wheels were technically ‘aligned’, just to the wrong specifications for my vehicle.
+My car’s wheels were technically ‘aligned’, just to the specifications for a different model vehicle! idiots!

 Generic protractors have a role to play in ‘quick and dirty’ alignments and work well in situations they were designed for, but there is no substitute for the correct factory alignment, tools, or a custom-made gauge specified with factory alignment parameters for your deck.